 Making your own hard cider is easy and fun.
 You just need a few special pieces of equipment and you’re off and running.
 There are millions of resources out there on how to make cider and entire books on the subject.
-Here is how I do it and it turns out great:
+I have this recipe and other fermented drinks in my book, The Homegrown Paleo Cookbook.

 You will need: